-Since its founding as the first urban-based university research park, the University City Science Center has been a critical foundation for technology-based economic development and technology commercialization in the Greater Philadelphia region.
+Since its founding as the first urban-based research park, the University City Science Center has been a critical foundation for technology-based economic development and technology commercialization in the Greater Philadelphia region.
 Its efforts in advancing innovation are multi-faceted.
-Its highly regarded Port Business incubator offers far more than just high quality lab space, offering connections to capital, access to networking, marketing and grant writing support and proximity to researchers.
-In recent years, the Port Business incubator has successfully targeted emerging international technology companies to come to the Greater Philadelphia region as a way to entering the U.S. market.
+Its highly regarded Port business incubator offers far more than just high quality lab space, offering connections to capital, access to networking, marketing and grant writing support and proximity to researchers.
+In recent years, the Port business incubator has successfully targeted emerging international technology companies to come to the Greater Philadelphia region as a way to entering the U.S. market.
 It also recently opened a co-working space, known as the Bullpen, focused on small startup companies requiring a desk, phone, high speed Wi-Fi and the camaraderie of other entrepreneurs motivated about growing their companies.
 Still, the focus on entrepreneurial connections goes well beyond incubator companies.
-Through its Quorum programs, the University City Science Center offers a wide range of networking activities to connect entrepreneurs.
-The Quorum is building and sustaining the high value, high touch environment needed for innovation to flourish.
+Through its Quorum programs, the University City Science Center offers a wide range of programming and networking activities to connect entrepreneurs to investors and advice, from monthly sessions that bring an investor to talk with a small group of entrepreneurs, to one-on-one sessions with business experts.
+Quorum is building and sustaining the high value, high touch environment needed for innovation to flourish.
 Beyond these services, the University City Science Center is directly involved in technology commercialization.
-Through its QED Program, it offers a multi-institutional proof-of-concept fund to support academic researchers developing early-stage life science technologies with high commercial potential.
+Through its QED Program, it offers a multi-institutional proof-of-concept fund to support academic researchers developing early-stage life science and digital health technologies with high commercial potential.
 Investing alongside research institutions in a 12 month milestone-driven approach, the University City Science Center also taps the expertise of the technology domain experts and serial entrepreneurs to evaluate the prospects and provide critical business advice to advancing the commercialization of these university-based technologies.
 More than 16 awards have been made since 2009.